Materials for Electronic Products – ENG710S2

 - Appraise and critique the historical context of the factory system, limited companies, electronic products and semiconductor fabrication.

-- Research poster and presentation is due March 5, 2018 and contributes 30% to the unit mark.
-Students are required to make a presentation about their poster on March 12, 2018.
+- Research poster and presentation was due March 5, 2018 and contributes 30% to the unit mark.
+Students were required to make a presentation about their poster on March 12, 2018.

 - 90 minutes end of unit examination contributes 70% to the unit mark.